Please note: the agenda presented here is a draft and subject to change.

 8:30 a.m. |

-“Historians and their Books: The Latest Scholarship on Joseph Smith” |
+“Historians and Their Books: The Latest Scholarship on Joseph Smith” |

 Steven C. Harper |